Ben Edwards (commentator)

 Benjamin Hugh Railton Edwards (born 20 December 1965) is a British motor racing commentator employed by Formula One, and formerly employed by Channel 4.
 In the past, he has voiced television coverage of Formula One, Superleague Formula and the British Touring Car Championship, in addition to Formula One DVD Reviews for Duke Video.
 After spending well over a decade working for networks including Eurosport, ESPN, ITV and F1 Digital +, he was named the BBC's lead TV commentator on its Formula One coverage from 2012 in December 2011.
 He is known for his enthusiastic and energetic commentary style.
 In 2022, Edwards was one of the commentators for F1TV’s Formula One racing coverage.
 As of June 2023, he will also assume a role as one of the main commentators in respect of Formula E.

-He is not to be confused with the Pick-up Truck racer of the same name.
+Edwards is not to be confused with the Pick-up Truck racer of the same name.

 Career

 Starting out

-Brought up in Surrey, Edwards studied at Reigate Grammar School for 5 years.
+Brought up in Surrey, Edwards studied at Reigate Grammar School for five years.
 Edwards first started out in motorsport as a mechanic for Formula Ford teams in 1982, before beginning a career as a racing driver.
 He won the first Formula First championship, a now defunct championship for new drivers, and went to become champion in Caterham-Vauxhall sports cars.
 He also took part in the Euro Vauxhall Lotus championship where he raced against the likes of David Coulthard, who is now his co-commentator, and Mika Häkkinen.

-He contested the last ever Willhire 24 Hours in a Ford Escort in 1994.
+Edwards contested the last ever Willhire 24 Hour in a Ford Escort in 1994.

-He first started commentating after enjoying his experience teaching racing at Brands Hatch and Snetterton.
+Edwards first started commentating after enjoying his experience teaching racing at Brands Hatch and Snetterton.
 His first commentary position was for the BBC with Tiff Needell, but he became known to British viewers through his Formula One commentary on Eurosport.
 He was usually partnered with former Formula One race winner John Watson.